Xenetic Biosciences Inc. (XBIO)'s Financial Results Comparing With Omeros Corporation (NASDAQ:OMER) | New Business Observer

 Liquidity

-The Current Ratio of Xenetic Biosciences Inc. is 1.6 while its Quick Ratio stands at 1.6.
-The Current Ratio of rival Omeros Corporation is 1.7 and its Quick Ratio is has 1.7.
-Omeros Corporation is better equipped to clear short and long-term obligations than Xenetic Biosciences Inc.
+Xenetic Biosciences Inc. has a Current Ratio of 1.6 and a Quick Ratio of 1.6.
+Competitively, Omeros Corporation’s Current Ratio is 1.7 and has 1.7 Quick Ratio.
+Omeros Corporation’s better ability to pay short and long-term obligations than Xenetic Biosciences Inc.

 Analyst Ratings